vibhavsarraf/clj-game/README.md

-# cljs-game
-Making game in Clojurescript using figwheel
+# Multiplayer game in clojure

+This project is currently work in progress.
+You can see it live [here](http://vibhavs.com/bar/cljgame.html).